DBSE-teaching/isee2019-TeamMachine/docs/_posts/2019-07-02-Reflections.md

 ## About the course

 We can whole heartedly say that the course met our needs and expectations as everything was well structured and odered.
-It helps us in
+It helped us in

 * Attaining programming skills.